ingo/ingo.github.io/_recipes/borek_dough.md

 author: heneedsfood.com
 category: Sides
 description: A traditional filled pastry dough that can be used to make both sweet and savory borek pastries, popular in Turkey and surrounding regions.
-This recipe includes two types - one with feta and mint for a savory cheese borek, and one with spiced meat and potatoes for a heartier borek.
-The dough is thin yet sturdy enough to contain varied fillings.
 image: borek_dough.jpg
 original_title: Burek
 size: 2 servings